Conagra Brands: Frequently Asked Questions

 - Social media groups that use terms like AIPs, glittering, Darkside (DS), and/or coupon balancing are likely advocating fraudulent activities.

 Where can I get an annual report?

-Please visit the Investors section of the Conagra Brands website.
+Please visit the investor section of the Conagra Brands website.
 There you can view the report online using Adobe® Reader®.
 There is also a link for requesting single printed copies of the annual report.

 Where can I find information about careers at Conagra Brands?

-Please refer to our career opportunities job postings page on our Conagra Brands Careers website.
+Please refer to our career opportunities job postings page on our Conagra Brands careers website.